logaretm/vee-validate/docs/content/tutorials/dynamic-form-generator.md

 ## Prerequisites

-You will need to be familiar with HTML and a good understanding of modern JavaScript like arrow functions and ES modules, you need to have basic understanding of Vue's `v-for` and prop binding using `v-bind` and its shorthand `:`.
+You will need to be familiar with HTML and a good understanding of modern JavaScript like arrow functions and ES modules, you need to have a basic understanding of Vue's `v-for` and prop binding using `v-bind` and its shorthand `:`.

 Some basic understanding of typescript would help understand some ideas but not required.